Skip to main content

 How to separate your product roadmap and release planning

-If you’re ready to separate your product strategy from your development timeline, here are a few steps on how to do it.
+If you’re ready to stop the fight between product roadmaps vs release plans, and instead want them to work in harmony you need to first separate your product strategy from your development timeline, here are a few steps on how to do it.

 1. Recenter the problems you’re solving in each cycle.
 Make them explicit!
-And tie each delivery or feature idea back to a problem.
+And tie each delivery or feature idea back to a problem or one of many user stories.
 For more on this, check out Janna’s thoughts on product prioritization models and how to prioritize on a “Problem Level.”

 2. Shorten your timeline.
 Look at the current development cycle and the next one only.
 Don’t look six months down the road, and don’t make commitments into the future!
 If you’re pressured to provide time estimates, pull back on precision (no exact dates) and emphasize the new problem-focused approach.